nolmoonen/cuda-sdf/README.md

 ## System requirements and dependencies

-Building requires MSVC 2019.
-The following third-party dependencies are
+The following third-party dependencies are included:
-included:

 * [stb](https://github.com/nothings/stb) for writing PNG files.
 * `sutil` from the [OptiX](https://developer.nvidia.com/optix) SDK samples for